azmu0520/js-savollari/README.md

 ## Q. **_What is difference between private variable, public variable and static variable?
 How we achieve this in JS?_**

-Private and public variables are two ways of information hiding.
-An object can have private and public variables.
-Private variables can be accessed by all the members (functions and variables) of the owner object but not by any other object.
-Public variables can be accessed by all the members of the owner as well as other objects that can access the owner.
+Private and public o'zgaruvchilar are two ways of information hiding.
+An object can have private and public o'zgaruvchilar.
+Private o'zgaruvchilar can be accessed by all the members (functions and o'zgaruvchilar) of the owner object but not by any other object.
+Public o'zgaruvchilar can be accessed by all the members of the owner as well as other objects that can access the owner.
-Static variables are related to a class.
+Static o'zgaruvchilar are related to a class.
 They come into existence as soon as a class come into existence.

 Now, JavaScript natively doesn\'t support these concepts.
 But you can use JavaScript's closure techniques to achieve the similar results.